bhargavaganti/indeed-scraper/README.md

 ### Description

-R script that job descriptions from Indeed.co.uk for a given location and position.
-Saves the result to csv.
+R script that scrapes job descriptions from Indeed.co.uk for a given location and position, and saves the result to csv.

 ---